Why Your Company Needs Management Development and How to Start

 Types of management development and training programs

-You typically have two options when it comes to management development and training.
-First, encourage employees to seek it out independently and offer perks like tuition assistance or reimbursement.
+You typically have two options for management development: internal programs or external training.
+For instance, you could, encourage employees to seek out management development offerings independently, and offer perks such as tuition assistance or reimbursement.
 Many colleges, universities, and private companies provide this type of training.

-You can also implement a management training program internally.
+You can also implement a range of internal management training programs.
 Some ways to do this might include:

 Mentoring or shadowing: This allows employees to gain insights and knowledge from current managers and leaders.